The Ultimate List of Masters Degrees in Nursing

 The following MSN tracks are commonly offered at many different schools across the nation, although there may be specialty course programs available at select schools as well:

-- Public Health.
-With this degree, a nurse may pursue a track that is focused on broad public health goals, such as healthcare policy, population or community health.
-In this role, a nurse may complete population studies, perform research, analyze outcomes, and provide education and advocacy for public health goals.
+With a Public Health degree, a nurse may pursue a track that is focused on broad public health goals, such as healthcare policy, population or community health.
+A Public Health Nurse may complete population studies, perform research, analyze outcomes, and provide education and advocacy for public health goals.
 They may work at the state or local level on infectious diseases, disease prevention, and health promotion.

-- Nurse Educator.
-As a nurse educator, you will be responsible for educating the next generation of nurses, both at the clinical and classroom levels.
+As a Nurse Educator, you will be responsible for educating the next generation of nurses, both at the clinical and classroom levels.
 Nurse educators can conduct research, present at conferences, consult, and publish academic pieces to continually keep up-to-date on healthcare developments in the nursing profession.
 Nurse educators can work in a variety of settings and may have some flexibility to their schedules as well.
 If you are interested in becoming a nurse educator at the collegiate level, you should be prepared to continue to earn your doctorate degree as well.